Real-World Effectiveness of Cefiderocol in Treating Serious Gram-Negative Infections: Insights from the PROVE Study

 News

-Cornelius Clancy, MD, highlights the real-world outcomes of cefiderocol treatment for serious Gram-negative bacterial infections, reporting a clinical success rate of 75% along with encouraging safety data.
+Cornelius Clancy, MD, highlights the real-world outcomes of cefiderocol treatment for serious gram-negative bacterial infections, reporting a clinical success rate of 75% along with encouraging safety data.

 The ongoing PROVE retrospective chart review study aims to assess real-world outcomes of cefiderocol treatment in patients with serious Gram-negative bacterial infections.
-At IDWeek, Cornelius (Neil) Clancy, MD, a professor of medicine at the University of Pittsburgh, presented findings demonstrating that cefiderocol has proven to be both effective and well-tolerated in treating serious Gram-negative bacterial infections in real-world settings, particularly among patients with high rates of ICU admissions and the need for organ support.
+At IDWeek, Cornelius (Neil) Clancy, MD, professor of medicine at the University of Pittsburgh, presented findings demonstrating that cefiderocol has proven to be both effective and well-tolerated in treating serious gram-negative bacterial infections in real-world settings, particularly among patients with high rates of ICU admissions and the need for organ support.

 “These are serious infections in very sick patients,” Clancy noted.
 “The PROVE study had two primary major findings.
 One is that overall, it was quite effective in treating these very difficult-to-treat infections, which were largely caused by priority pathogens identified by WHO, such as Pseudomonas and Acinetobacter.
 These pathogens are associated with high rates of resistance to other antibiotics.
-The clinical success rate in the study overall was 75%, which is extremely good, and clinical success was observed in various types of
+The clinical success rate in the study overall was 75%, which is extremely good, and clinical success was observed in various types of infections, respiratory tract infections, urinary tract infections, and bloodstream infections.”

-The study involving 1,075 patients with carbapenem-resistant infections, cefiderocol emerged as a key treatment option, demonstrating a clinical cure rate of 64% and a response rate of 71.6% by the end of treatment (EOT).
+The study involving 1075 patients with carbapenem-resistant infections, cefiderocol emerged as a key treatment option, demonstrating a clinical cure rate of 64% and a response rate of 71.6% by the end of treatment (EOT).
 Notably, 90.1% of these patients had at least one risk factor for their infections, and 59.8% were hospitalized in ICUs, with 48.1% requiring organ support.

 Clancy continued, “We have very encouraging real-world data regarding the types of infections that clinicians are treating in hospitals throughout the country and around the world.
 The second major finding was how well tolerated, and safe the drug appeared.
-In over 1,000 patients, there were a total of three serious adverse drug reactions and only 13 patients discontinued use of the drug.
+In over 1000 patients, there were a total of three serious adverse drug reactions and only 13 patients discontinued use of the drug.
 This combination of safety and efficacy for the most difficult-to-treat infections we have is quite promising and offers a strong complement to previously published randomized clinical trial data.”

 Cefiderocol was administered as first-line therapy in 70.3% of cases, with a median treatment duration of 11 days.
 The most common site of infection was the respiratory tract, accounting for 54.1% of cases, with Pseudomonas aeruginosa (35.3%) and Acinetobacter baumannii (19.6%) identified as the most frequently occurring pathogens in monomicrobial infections.